 - 99 percent of adults can read

-- A carpenter invented Legos here in the 1930s.
-Now there is a huge Legoland here.
+- A carpenter named Ole Kirk Christiansen invented Lego in the 1930s.
+Now there is a huge Legoland built here.
 All the buildings are made of Legos.
+It really is a must see if you travel to Denmark

 - Peninsula: a bit of land that juts out from the mainland into a sea or ocean